scuzzydude/asimov/asimov.md

 An Initial Scoot Offering (ISO) is an issue of a fixed number of scoot.
 The scoot may be offered at a fixed rate of asimov, or as an auction.
 Scoot must conform to the rules of the Foundation.
 In the United States, conforming to these simple rules should ensure that Scoot do not fall under the jurisdiction of securities law.
 This is not evasion of securities law but a byproduct of the exclusion of property.
 Holders of a particular scoot are known collectively as the scootage.

 The end goal is for the Foundation to hold all scoot of genius and none of vanity.
 This is an impossible task.
 Genius of today may be vanity of the future.
 In macro-economic terms, it gives us an equivalency.
-When The Foundation is "caught up," all of the asimov will be circulating, and the Foundation should hold in reserve all of scoot of "genius."
+When The Foundation is "caught up," all of the asimov will be circulating, and the Foundation should hold in reserve only scoot of "genius."

 ### Property of Wealth (POW)